 Helpful RON Resources:

-Start closing real estate and mortgage transactions with remote online notarization
+Start closing real estate transactions with remote online notarization (RON)

-With the shift in consumer demands and the clear business benefits of digital transactions, it’s easy to see why many mortgage professionals are offering eClosings with RON to connect with their customers and grow their businesses in today’s market.
+With the shift in consumer demands and clear business benefits of digital transactions, it’s easy to see why many real estate professionals are offering eClosing with RON to better connect with their customers and grow their businesses in today’s competitive landscape.

-Determining if your organization is ready to offer RON may seem daunting.
-However, you can avoid feeling overwhelmed by educating yourself and your team upfront will help you make a strategic and informed decision for your organization.
-We hope the information and RON resources shared throughout this blog will give you the confidence you need to get RON-ready.
+Determining if your organization is ready to offer RON may seem like a daunting task.
+However, you're already taking the first step.
+Educating yourself and your team upfront will help you make a strategic and informed decision for your organization.
+We hope the information and RON resources shared throughout this blog provide you with the confidence you need to get RON-ready.
 And when you're ready to take the plunge, we're ready and happy to help.

 Editor's note: This post was originally published in December 2021 and has been updated.